10 Tips for Safer Paint Stripping

 Elbow Grease Methods

 - Scrub small spots with a Magic Eraser.
 A lightly dampened Magic Eraser is excellent for easily removing small drips and spills caused by latex paint.
-Just be sure to test it first on an inconspicuous area, as it can dull surface finishes.
+Be sure to test it first on an inconspicuous area, as it can dull surface finishes.
 Magic Erasers and similar sponge-type products are made of open-cell melamine foam.
 While they feel soft to the touch, they actually work to clean up via their abrasive action.
 (And that rumor about Magic Erasers containing formaldehyde?
 Snopes debunked it years ago.
 As with sandpaper, just don't try to use them on your skin.)

 - Use a paint scraper.
 Pressure wash your surface first, followed by scraping large areas of peeling paint with a putty knife.
 Bring out the paint scraper once you are no longer getting successful results with the putty knife.
 Draw the paint scraper down gently in a vertical motion.
 Complete the task by sanding with fine sandpaper.